 Keep your belongings with you at all times and don’t leave valuables unattended – mobile phones are probably the most desirable items for opportunistic thieves.

 Taking photographs of the Presidential Palace, military or other government buildings is strictly forbidden.

-Same-sex relationships are not illegal, however LGBTQ travelers may face discrimination, and there are no laws against discrimination in place in Sao Tome and Principe.
+Same-sex relationships are not illegal, however LGBTQ travelers may face discrimination, and there are no laws against discrimination in place in São Tomé and Príncipe.

-In rural areas there is no street lighting, and drivers are expected to honk the car's horn periodically as a warning signal of their approach.
+Beyond the city, there is no street lighting, and drivers are expected to honk the car's horn periodically as a warning signal of their approach.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 In Portugal they don't speak Spanish, they speak Portuguese.
 Learn how to speak some of the local lingo with these tips.